gspd-mobi/rage-ios/Documentation/RequestsCustomization.md

 // or using dictionary which is useful when you want to add more than one headers request.headerDictionary(["SomeNewHeader": "Some-New-Header-Value-Whatever", "Header2": "HeaderValue2"])
 ```
+Note that if you pass `nil` as header value it will not be added to request.

 ## URL changing ##
 You can change even this single request `baseUrl` if you need it.